Kaysims/Grip-Club/README.md

 * ### Chrome mobile contact page Lighthouse results :
 ![Contact mobile results](assets/readme-images/contact-mobile.png)

 * Some bugs have been fixed using Chrome dev tools before this lighthouse test, this will be discussed below in the fixed bugs section.
+The unfixed bugs will also be discussed in the Bugs section below.
 * The mobile display's performance was down between 7-2 points.
 Again the "Eliminate render-blocking resources" was an error, plus the below issues were flagged by Google Dev Tools.
-    * About us page and Classes page: Dev tools say to change the png images to WebP or AVIF, I did try to do this but received a warning message so went back to the png images initially used.
+    * About us page and Classes page: Dev tools say to change the png images to WebP or AVIF.
     * Contact us page: Dev tools also say to enable text compression.
-* The best practice for the Grip Club classes page was down eight points for the same reasons as stated in the above desktop lighthouse.
+* The best practice for the Grip Club classes page was down eight points.
+This was due to incorrect aspect ratios for the images.

 * ### Lighthouse conclusion :
     The images used within the Grip Club website have caused points to drop across both desktop and mobile sites with the lighthouse tests.
 As this website is for educational purposes, I am going to keep the images the same.
 However in the future, with more experience or if this site were to go live, I would address these.